OnlyBase/website/README.md

 - [Dapp Name](link_to_dapp) - Description of the dapp.

 *Call to action: Let's grow this list together - add your favorite Base-powered dapps!*

+## 🛠️ Work in Progress Projects

+This section is dedicated to showcasing projects built on Base.
+If you have developed or are aware of any projects utilizing Base, please contribute to this list by adding them below:

+- [Project Name](link_to_project) - Description of the project.

+*Call to action: Contributors, please add your projects to the list!*

 ## 🤝 Contributing